Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 They are adulthood.

-A republic worthy of its soldiers must be harder to manipulate than a frightened crowd.
+A republic worthy of its soldiers must become harder to manipulate than a frightened crowd.
 It must demand evidence.
 It must distrust easy glory.
 It must honor service by refusing to spend it carelessly.

 Because the life of a nineteen-year-old infantryman is not a rhetorical device.